Mental Health Courses

 How Are Mental Health Courses Delivered?

 Mental health courses are delivered in a variety of formats, including face-to-face, online, and distance learning.
-At Hader Institute, our mental health courses are delivered online, which means you can study at your own pace and in your own time.
+At Hader Institute, our study options are delivered online, which means you can study at your own pace and in your own time.

 What Topics Are Covered in Mental Health Courses?